nurikk/zigbee2mqtt-frontend/README.md

 ![](images/screenshot_map.png)

 # Installation and usage
+0. Also avaliable as *HACS* intefration.
+Just add this repo into custom repo list

 1. Check Mosquitto Broker logs right after a startup.
 You should be able to determine a websocket port in this log entry:
 ```
 Opening websockets listen socket on port 1884